gnosis/dex-integration-tutorial/README.md

 - Fetch relevant token infomation for `sUSD` and `sETH`
 - Fetch the exchange rate `sUSD`<->`sETH` from their on chain oracle along with the network fees for trading these tokens
 - Compare the buy and sell `sETH` for `sUSD` prices with thier counter parts on Gnosis Protocol
-- If the price comparisons suggest there is likely trade on and the "bot" has sufficient balance, place order(s) on BatchExchange
+- If the price comparisons suggest there is likely trade on and the "bot" has sufficient balance, place order(s) on BatchExchange valid for a single batch.

 All of these facts are documented in the script's logs.
 To test this, run